ethereumfollowprotocol/contracts/src/beta/docs.md

+# List Registry

+The list registry is an NFT contract `EFPListRegistry` representing ownership of an EFP List.

 # Lists

+Lists are stored in the contract `EFPLists`.

 A list is comprised of list records, which can be associated with a list of strings called "tags".